Most people who are COVID-19 positive will have mild symptoms that can be easily managed at home.

 Tell all close contacts they may have been exposed to COVID-19

 COVID-19 can be passed on to other people up to 48 hours (2 days) before you test positive, or before any symptoms start.
 Letting close contacts know they may have been exposed to COVID-19 helps to protect everyone.
-Close contacts are friends/whānau you have had contact with, but who do not live in the same whare/household as you.
+Close contacts are friends/whānau you have had contact with, but who do not live in the same whare/household as you and have not spent 8 hours or more with you while you were infectious.
 Because COVID-19 is so easily passed on to other people, your close contacts should get tested and should remain in self-isolation as well.
 Read the latest information about self isolation here.

 When will I finish my isolation?